-The Group has set limitations on transactions entailing specific wrong-way risk.
+The Group has set limitations and introduced portfolio-level monitoring mechanisms.
+This includes monitoring wrong-way risk (the risk that arises when credit exposure to a counterparty increases while the counterparty's creditworthiness deteriorates), concentration risk and stress tests.
 The limitations cover the product range, the counterparty rating and the rating of the underlying securities.

-The Group manages its exposure to market risk on fair value adjustments (xVA), including CVA, under separate limits in the xVA framework as described under "Market Risk" below.
+The Group manages its exposure to market risk on fair value adjustments (xVA), including CVA, under separate limits in the xVA framework as described under "-Market Risk" below.

-As at December 31, 2019, 4.9 percent of the Group's total REA related to counterparty credit risk, including central clearing counterparty ("CCP") default risk and CVA risk charge.
+As at December 31, 2020, 4.8 percent of the Group's total REA related to counterparty credit risk, including CCP default risk and CVA risk charge.